dawnvt/BeatSaberModCommissions/README.md

 ## Work in Progress

+## General clauses
+* If you need the mod or web app quickly, that will add 15% of the products value to the final price.
+* I reserve the right to cancel the commission if you act like a nuisance to me, or hurry me without specifying a rushed commission.

 ## Payment
 * Payment will be done through PayPal only - I will do an estimate of how complex the work is, and give you a general estimate time wise before I start working.
   * Note: This ***will*** be somewhat inaccurate, and you will have to wait for the final estimate for the final price.